Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 3. The Nose

-As seen in the picture, draw a rounded triangle inside the circle/muzzle.
+As shown in the picture above, draw a rounded triangle inside the circle/muzzle.
 The top line of the nose should fall directly upon the top line of the muzzle.

 4. The Cheeks